<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 1. User Engagement Summary

-You need to know how many improvements people submit per year on average and the percentage of people who are active in your improvement management system.
+You need to know the average number of improvements people submit per year and the percentage of people who are active in your improvement management system.
 This tells you how wide your improvement culture goes.

 2. Engagement by Role

-Insight into the engagement rates at every level of your organization helps you to identify areas that are contributing to your ROI and those that need more coaching.
-A high ROI that results from a small group of people is less significant and more likely to be an anomaly than a high ROI achieved by a wide swath of people.
+Insights into engagement rates at every level of your organization help you identify areas that contribute to your ROI and those that need more coaching.
+A high ROI from a small group of people is less significant and more likely to be an anomaly than one achieved by a wide swath of people.

 3. User Participation Summary

-Insight into which type of improvement work is contributing to your ROI - and the number of people engaged in them - also bolsters trust in you ROI data.
+Insight into which type of improvement work is contributing to your ROI - and the number of people engaged in them - also bolsters trust in your ROI data.

 Impact

-How improvement impacts your bottom line is the number you need to report on ROI, but it takes the first two categories of data to ensure that your impact numbers are accurate and that they reflect a predictable trend in business impact.
+How improvement impacts your bottom line is the number you need to report for ROI, but it requires the first two categories of data to ensure your impact numbers are accurate and reflect a predictable trend in business impact.

-KaiNexus makes it possible for you to connect improvement with impact in your reporting so that you can drill down into any number to verify accuracy.
-If you see a cost savings that looks suspiciously high, for example, you can instantly see what improvements are contributing to that and validate that the reporting impact on each is correct.
+KaiNexus makes it possible for you to connect improvement to impact in your reporting, so you can drill down into any number to verify its accuracy.
+If you see a cost savings that looks suspiciously high, for example, you can instantly see which improvements are contributing to it and validate that the reporting impact for each is correct.

 There is no mystery - and no trust required - when it comes to ROI reporting in continuous improvement software.